Counselor Education Certification (licensure credits)

 Classes begin Fall, Spring and Summer

 After completion of a master's in counseling or a related field, students are often required to complete additional credits in order to obtain their LPC Licensure.
-The Counselor Education Certificate program is a non-degree program designed to provide the opportunity for students to complete courses after their master's degree to total 60 credits, as required to become an LPC in Pennsylvania (Pennsylvania Licensure Act 136 or 1998) You will need two or more additional years of supervised work experience after graduation to complete the requirements for LPC.
+The Counselor Education Certification program is a non-degree program designed to provide the opportunity for students to complete courses after their master's degree to total 60 credits, as required to become an LPC in Pennsylvania (Pennsylvania Licensure Act 136 or 1998) You will need two or more additional years of supervised work experience after graduation to complete the requirements for LPC.

 The department will evaluate your transcripts and advise which courses are required.
 Students should contact their the licensure board to verify their eligibility and requirements for licensure.